pb24578/outreach/README.md

 The project uses Typescript, React, and Redux in the front-end.
 The project uses AWS Amplify with Cognito, DyanmoDB, and GraphQL in the back-end.

+Read the CitiHackScript.txt to see the presentation for the project.

 ### aws-exports.js
 You need to add an aws-exports.js file in client/src and server/src because this project uses AWS amplify.